wangchit/Android-App-Todo-List/README.md

 # Android-App-Todo-List

 • The task title and due date must be entered before they are saved.
-Feedback is given to the user (via a Toast) if they add a task without this information.
+An error message is shown if a task without this information is added.

 • Customized layout is designed in row.xml.